rodrigo-morais/angular-meetup/README.md

 # angular-meetup
-This component should be use to use Meetup.com login to access a project using Oauth2.
+This component should be use to access a project using Oauth2 through of Meetup.com API.
 With this component is possible show data of logged member, groups, events and RSVP.

 [![Build Status](https://travis-ci.org/rodrigo-morais/angular-meetup.svg?branch=master)](https://travis-ci.org/rodrigo-morais/angular-meetup)